Ritz-Carlton Al Wadi Desert

 Anantara Al Yamm Villa Resort

-Separately, you can check pricing for the sister resorts on Sir Bani Yas Island, also operated by Anantara Al Yamm Villa Resort and Al Sahel Villa Resort, quite reasonably priced compared to the resort villas these also offer a unique experience, many rooms with uninterrupted sea views, some with private plunge pools.
+Separately, you can check pricing for the sister resorts on Sir Bani Yas Island, also operated by Anantara Al Yamm Villa Resort and Al Sahel Villa Resort, which are quite reasonably priced compared to the resort villas.
+These also offer a unique experience, with many rooms with uninterrupted sea views, some with private plunge pools.

 Ritz-Carlton Ras Al Khaimah Al Wadi Desert (Ras al Khaimah)